IsraelKariti/my-react/README.md

 run the project with the command: npm run dev

+copy the link from the terminal to the browswer to see the website locally:

 ![image](https://user-images.githubusercontent.com/89970476/234605816-a693d617-19df-4597-a83e-3983d25ad940.png)

 After clicking the page will update to something like this: